top of page

 #7.
 INSTRUCTIONAL PLANNING SKILLS

-To meet this standard as an educator, I strive to have a deep understanding of the students, the community, and the curriculum.
-This includes being aware of the needs and backgrounds of my students, both academically and personally, and being connected to the community to better understand their context.
-Additionally, I possess a strong knowledge of the subject matter I am teaching - in this case, music - as this is essential for providing effective instruction.
+To meet this standard as an educator, striving for a deep understanding of the students, the community, and the curriculum is essential.
+This includes being aware of my students' needs and backgrounds, both academically and personally, and being connected to the community to better understand their context.
+Additionally, I possess a strong knowledge of the subject matter I am teaching—in this case, music—as this is essential for providing effective instruction.

-I also make sure to have a clear understanding of the expectations and curriculum guidelines set by my school administrators, department chair, and district/corporation.
-This helps me to align my instruction with the overall goals and objectives of the school and to stay on track with the curriculum.
-By having a clear understanding of these expectations, I am able to plan my daily curriculum effectively, and to communicate effectively with my superiors.
-Additionally, this understanding allows me to provide the best education to my students and to meet the standards set by the school district.
+It is also essential to clearly understand the expectations and curriculum guidelines set by school administrators, department chairs, and the district or corporation.
+This helps align instruction with the school's overall goals and objectives and ensures adherence to the curriculum.
+Effective daily curriculum planning and communication with superiors become possible by having a clear understanding of these expectations.
+Additionally, this understanding allows for the provision of the best education to students and the meeting of the standards set by the school district.

 #8.
 ASSESSMENT OF STUDENTS LEARNING

-To be an effective educator, I am committed to continuously evaluating and refining my teaching methods to ensure they are effective and beneficial for my students.
-This includes considering cultural and community perspectives and actively seeking feedback from colleagues, mentors, and experts in the field.
-I am dedicated to staying current in the field by actively participating in professional development opportunities, such as workshops, master classes, and lectures.
-I attend conferences, meetings and events hosted by professional organizations such as MENC, NEA and other professional education organizations.
-Through these opportunities, I gain insights and strategies that help me to improve my practice, and to provide the best education to my students.
-I also invite well-respected educators to observe my teaching and provide feedback to gain an outside perspective, and to identify areas for improvement.
-I strive to continuously improve as an educator, and I am always looking for ways to enhance the learning experience for my students.
+To be an effective educator, one must continuously evaluate and refine teaching methods to ensure they are practical and beneficial for students.
+Considering cultural and community perspectives and actively seeking feedback from colleagues, mentors, and experts in the field of education is essential.
+Participating in professional development opportunities, such as workshops, master classes, and lectures, is a priority for staying current.
+Attending conferences, meetings, and events hosted by professional organizations such as MENC, NEA, and other education organizations is standard practice.
+These opportunities, insights, and strategies are gained that help improve teaching practices and provide the best education to students.
+Striving for continuous improvement as an educator involves looking for ways to enhance the learning experience for students.

 "Let's not be afraid to speak the common sense truth: you can't have high standards without good discipline." -William Hague